GrowthPath/zoho_analytics_connector/README.md

 Only the admin user, the owner, can make the Self Client.
 Other users, even organisational admins, won't work.

+Therefore, it is more flexible to use a "Server-based Applications" client (currently, the blue color) This type of client is my recommendation.

+You can use an internal redirect URL as usual (e.g. http://localhost:8000/dear_zoho_analytics/zoho_analytics_proxied_auth_redirect)

 ### Choose the correct API Console site

 You need to be aware of the Zoho hosting domain, e.g. .com or .com.au etc.